-It consists of RWJF-supported research and analysis from organizations including the Altarum Center on Sustainable Health Spending, the Georgetown University Health Policy Institute, the Leonard Davis Institute of Health Economics, Mathematica Policy Research, the State Health Data Access Assistance Center, the State Health Reform Assistance Network, and the Urban Institute.
-The collection also includes regular commentary on health reform implementation and national health spending by Katherine Hempstead, a senior adviser for RWJF programs focused on health coverage and health care price transparency and value.
+The collection includes research and analysis supported by the Robert Wood Johnson Foundation from organizations including Altarum Center on Sustainable Health Spending, Georgetown University Health Policy Institute, Leonard Davis Institute of Health Economics, Mathematica Policy Research, State Health Data Access Assistance Center, State Health Reform Assistance Network, and the Urban Institute.
+It also includes regular commentary on health reform implementation and national health spending by Katherine Hempstead, a senior adviser for RWJF programs focused on health coverage and health care price transparency and value.

 Browse this collection

 The Urban Institute reports that state regulators and health care insurers worked to successfully ensure all counties in the U.S. will have at least one health insurer for plan year 2018.